 Agile:

-Agile is a software development methodology that emphasizes iterative and flexible approaches to delivering software.
-It values the ability to quickly respond to change and incorporates feedback from users throughout the development process
+Agile is a methodology that emphasizes iterative and flexible approaches to delivering.
+It values the ability to quickly respond to change and incorporates feedback from users throughout the development process.
+Agile is a mindset where the team adjust based on the situations as they arise.
+The team collaborate to solve problems. developed the product in small iterations/Increments and then got customer feedback.

 For example, a development team might use Agile to build a new website for an online retailer.
 They would work on a series of sprints, delivering new features and improvements with each iteration.
 The product owner might prioritize user stories based on customer feedback and changing business needs, with the development team adapting their plans and work accordingly.
 Through this iterative process, the team can deliver a high-quality product that meets the needs of the users and the business.